SHUR1K-N/RandomNinja-Random-Number-File-Generator/README.md

 - Method (either non-duplicating or duplicating values)
 - Output location for the generated .txt file

-...and then generates a text document of randomized integers within the specified constraints; also supports redundancy-elimating mode (non-repeating values).
+...and then generates a text document of randomized integers within the specified constraints; also supports redundancy-eliminating mode (non-repeating values).
 Ideal to aid in benchmarking sorting algorithms.
 This project was created in Python, primarily for the purpose of testing my own [Double-Edged Sorting algorithm's](https://github.com/SHUR1K-N/Double-Edged-Sort) performance.

 **Dependencies you may have to "pip install" before being able to run the Python file(s):**